pydata/xarray/design_notes/xarray_lite_design_doc.md

 * Move over `_typed_ops.VariableOpsMixin`
 * Build a list of utility functions used elsewhere : Which of these should become public API?
   * `broadcast_variables`: `dataset.py`, `dataarray.py`,`missing.py`
+    * This could be just called "broadcast" in xarray-lite.
   * `Variable._getitem_with_mask` : `alignment.py`
+    * keep this method/function as private and inside Xarray.
 * The Variable constructor will need to be rewritten to no longer accept tuples, encodings, etc. These details should be handled at the Xarray data structure level.
 * What happens to `duck_array_ops?`
 * What about Variable.chunk and "chunk managers"?
+  * Could this functionality be left in Xarray proper for now?
+Alternative array types like JAX also have some notion of "chunks" for parallel arrays, but the details differ in a number of ways from the Dask/Cubed.
+  * Perhaps variable.chunk/load methods should become functions defined in xarray that convert Variable objects.
+This is easy so long as xarray can reach in and replace .data

 * Utility functions like `as_variable` should be moved out of `base_variable.py` so they can convert BaseVariable objects to/from DataArray or Dataset containing explicitly indexed arrays.